yupimaki/netflix-and-socks/README.md

  environment.
  - Set up the `noip` configuration with the details you signed up to the service with
-   - Chane the details in the block below to your own, then copy and paste code into the terminal
+   - Change the details in the block below to your own, then copy and paste code into the terminal

 ```